 Prairie Plains has a calendar full of events that allow people to build lasting relationships with the land and with each other.
 As an educational land trust, our goal is to relate all aspects of our program to education and service to people — teaching about place, land stewardship, restoration and sustainable development.

-SOAR (Summer Orientation About Rivers) is our model education program for youth, an intensive hands-on weeklong summer day camp where local grade school children and their high school peer leaders trek to area natural and historic sites, integrating natural sciences, art, history and writing.
-SOAR concludes each week with a morning in the Platte River.
-A creative program for students, educators and volunteers alike, SOAR is now planning its 29th year!
+SOAR (Summer Orientation About Rivers) is our model education program for youth, an intensive hands-on summer day camp where local grade school children trek to area natural and historic sites, integrating natural sciences, art, history and writing.
+SOAR concludes each session with a morning in the Platte River.

 But that's not all.
 We also work with landowners and other interested people, sharing information about range management, prescribed burning, plants, wildlife and history through individual consultation, working groups and special events.
 Our prairie preserves are excellent living laboratories for study and research, and we encourage local schools and organizations to utilize the preserves for classes and field trips.